S e e w a l d' s A r t G a l l e r y

 By the way, they must be turned to work properly for each different scene!
 The amount of reflections will or will not be eliminated with this adjusting procedure.

-10. A photo backpack-(but not a must).
+11. A photo backpack -(but not a must).
 For those of your real serious shooters with many lenses (and if you are you probably already have one), if not, we suggest you do.

 Is this a 'ball head'?

-IF you are not sure, and as you will need one for Day II of class, click here and read about them, and why you will need one on your tripod.
-If you are sure you know what a ball head is already and have one for class, skip this link.
+IF you said YES, or are not sure, (as you would be wrong) and since you will need one for Day II and III of class, click here and read about them, and why you will need one on your tripod.
+If you are sure you know what a ball head is already (and would bet you life?) and have one for class, skip this link.

 If you know what they are, but don't have a tripod with one yet, you can rent one from us for only $20.
 Rental fees can be applied to a purchase if you'd like.
-The Bogen Manfrotto tripods we carry are so lightweight, sturdy and user friendly that 90% of the students usually do.
-The link above has photos and prices for them.
+The Bogen Manfrotto, and Dolica, tripods we carry are so lightweight, sturdy and user friendly that 90% of the students usually do purchase them.
+We can show you what we have on day one, since you'll be at our gallery where we keep them, and are not needed until the next day, we don't shoot on day one.

-A tripod bag makes carrying your tripod easy, or an attached strap works ok, as it then frees up both hands since you just sling the bag over your shoulder (although we will be shooting the whole time on day two, so on this day it's not too important- but get one for your future photo outings).
+A tripod bag makes carrying your tripod easy, or an attached strap works ok (many we sell come with them), as it then frees up both hands since you just sling the bag over your shoulder (although we will be shooting the whole time on day two, so on this day it's not too important- but get one for your future photo outings).
 Some photo back packs have a strap to hold the tripod with.

 This kind of shoulder carrying bag is convenient for walking around when you are traveling as you will always want to be ready to capture that 'best of show' photo that we occasionally run across.
 Usually the ones for one shoulder work best, those are what we carry.